francisegbujor/Automation-Selenium-Python/README.md

-Automating web functions using Python and Selenium Framework MyTest file in PythonTesting showcases different functions/interactions being performed.
+Automating web functions using Python and Selenium Framework.
+MyTest file in PythonTesting showcases different functions/interactions being performed.
 Some are perfomed dynamically
   - radio buttons
   - checkboxes